AlgoHive-Coding-Puzzles/BeeToFlow/README.md

 - The action will create a tar file for each directory containing the compiled `.alghive` files.
 - If the action fails, it will return an error message indicating the reason for the failure.

+## Future Improvements

+- Add support for only testing and not compiling the puzzles.
+- - It will allow users to test their commited puzzles in "draft" period and only compile them when they are ready.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.